xcore/hw_slicekit_system/doc_a16/design_your_own.rst

       :width: 70%
       :align: center

-      Slice Card Detail
+      sliceCARD Detail

 .. only:: html

    .. figure:: images/slicecarddetail.svg
       :width: 600

-      Slice Card Detail
+      sliceCARD Detail

 Note that for quick, low cost boards using low cost PCB manufacturing, the chamfer is not required and can be generated by hand using a file or similar.

 Connector Pinouts
 -----------------

-The pinouts of the four types of Slice Card are shown below.
+The pinouts of the four types of sliceCARD are shown below.
 To cross reference pin numbers (eg. X0D1) to port names, see :ref:`here <sec_IO_crossref>`:

 STAR
 ++++